-Just 4% of California homes are located in a high-risk flood zone, or an area where homes have at least a 25% chance of being flooded over the next 30 years, according to the Federal Emergency Management Agency (FEMA).
+Just 4% of California homes are located in a high-risk flood zone, or an area where homes have at least a 25% chance of being flooded over the next 30 years, according to FEMA.

-While this would appear to be good news for Golden State residents, FEMA’s flood maps may greatly underestimate the state’s actual flood risk.
+While this would appear to be good news for Golden State residents, FEMA maps may greatly underestimate the state’s actual flood risk.
 In fact, the percentage of homes at high risk of flooding may actually be double that of FEMA’s projections, according to First Street Foundation.

 How much is flood insurance in California?

-The average cost of flood insurance in California is $850 per year through the National Flood Insurance Program (NFIP), the federal government entity that provides the vast majority of flood insurance policies in the U.S.
+The average cost of flood insurance in California is $901 per year through the National Flood Insurance Program (NFIP), the federal government program that provides most flood insurance policies in the U.S.

 Looking at the 50 California cities with the most NFIP policyholders, the average cost of flood insurance is as high as $1,833 in San Rafael, a city that sees frequent flooding given its location on the San Francisco Bay; and as low as $458 per year in Elk Grove, a city with relatively minor flood risk, according to Risk Factor.